PortableStudios/easey/template/next-ts-chakra-ui/README.md

 If the Figma project includes layout grid styles, the script will also generate a `grids.ts` file which will contain "grid config" objects corresponding to each style.
-These configs can be used with our [chakra-flexboxgrid](https://github.com/PortableStudios/chakra-flexboxgrid) library.

 ## Code Generation